-State Shared Revenues received/State General Fund Tax Collections reduced tax collections by the State due to the economic downturn.
-However, it should be noted that in the previous version of this analysis from the late 1990s, the County received Shared Revenue payments averaging 0.63 percent of total State general fund tax collections from 1993 through 1997, more than twice the average of the past five years (illustrated by the fact that State Shared revenue payments were \$51.1 million in 1996 vs. \$37 million in 2010).
-Further, due to the significant cuts in State Shared Revenue included in the State's 2011-2013 Biennial Budget, the health of this trend is likely to decline.
+State Shared Revenues received/State General Fund Tax Collections

+State Shared revenue payments were \$51.1 million in 1996 vs. \$37 million in 2010).
+Further, due to the relatively flat State Shared Revenue included in the State's 2013-2015 Biennial Budget, the health of this trend is unlikely to improve in the near future.